-My son adopted the expression that I called his thinking look – all big eyes and as much a frown as a three-year old could muster on a crease-free forehead.
+My son adopted the expression that I called his thinking look – all big eyes and as much a frown as a four-year old could muster on a crease-free forehead.
 I braced myself.
 He thrust a little polystyrene aeroplane between me and my computer screen.

 ‘Is this a baddie, Daddy?’